-Creating baseline constraints means generating the simplest set of timing constraints.
+Baselining is a process in which you create the simplest timing constraints and initially ignore I/O timing.
 After all clocks are completely constrained, all paths with start and endpoints within the design are automatically constrained.
 This provides an easy mechanism to identify internal device timing challenges, even while the design is evolving.
 Because the design might also have clock domain crossings, baseline constraints must also include the relationship among the specified clocks, including generated clocks.